calvinmetcalf/esri2geo/README.md

 esri2geo
 ========

-Converts ESRI json to geojson, should work with donut polygons, due to how esri json handles hole geometry there is no easy way to convert to geojson whenthere are holes and multiple polygons.
-Bassically geojson does it this way
+Converts ESRI json to geojson, should work with donut polygons as [a tool that esri wrote](https://github.com/Esri/geojson-utils) imlies we can assume holes in donut polygons imidiatly follow their other ring.

-    [
-    [[polyring1],[holering1a],[holering1b]],
-    [[polyring2],[holering2a],[holering2b]]
-    ]

-having a ring imidiatly followed by its holes. while with esrijson

-    [
-    [polyring1],[holering1a],[polyring2],[holering1b],[holering2a],[holering2b]
-    ]

-With the holes and polygons mixed together, but the polygons all going clockwise and the holes all going counter clockwise.
-The only way to check which polygon a while is within is to check geographically which polygon it falls within, though the tool that [esri wrote](https://github.com/Esri/geojson-utils) implies that one can assume that holes follow the polygon.

 But wait there's more!
 Because all the tools I could find all required installing stuff, I wront my own arcpy tool so that we can convert any arcgis feature thingy.
 Only tested in 10.0.